History of the Stewarts | Battles and Historic Events

 For most of a month the expeditionary force consolidated the beachhead.
 With local clansmen –mostly the Earl of Seaforth’s MacKenzies – they established outposts further afield, including 13 miles south-east of the landing place, in the pass of Glenshiel, which commanded communications deeper inland.
 In further councils of war, however, prevarication and procrastination took over;- that the uprising could not become general until the fate of Ormond’s army was known.
 Taking the right course of action was made no easier by conflicting dubious reports of Ormond’s progress, and worrying news that government forces were gathering at Inverness.

-The Jacobite situation took a decisive turn for the worst on the evening of 9 May, when Royal Navy warships anchored in Loch Alsh, a few miles from the beachhead.
+The Jacobite situation became worse on the evening of 9 May, when Royal Navy warships anchored in Loch Alsh, a few miles from the beachhead.
 On 28 April, a squadron of five warships (with a sixth to follow) had been detached from the fleet readied to intercept the Spanish armada in the Western Approaches.
 The squadron was immediately to sail to the Western Isles and Highlands to oppose the Jacobite landings.
-Accordingly, on 10 May HMSs Worcester, Enterprise and Flamborough bombarded Castle Eilean Donan and then landing parties seized the Castle, within which the Jacobites had placed their main magazine.
+Accordingly, on 10 May HMS Worcester, Enterprise and Flamborough bombarded Castle Eilean Donan and then landing parties seized the Castle, within which the Jacobites had placed their main magazine.
 The garrison of Spanish infantry was taken prisoner, and what gunpowder the Royal Navy had not seized, enabled the sailors to partly demolish the castle by explosion.
 During the 10th, HMS Flamborough’s crew also achieved the destruction of a secondary Jacobite arsenal on the shore of nearby Loch Duich.

 With their remaining military supplies the Jacobites withdrew inland, but, with the Spanish frigates having left a few days before the British squadron arrived, they were isolated.
 At the beginning of June, the Jacobites in Kintail received encouraging (although in fact erroneous) news that Ormond had landed in England.
 On 4 June, Tullibardine finally ordered a general rising of the clans.
 The next day government forces, about 1230-strong, including British and Dutch regulars and Highlanders loyal to George I, commanded by Major-General Joseph Wightman marched from Inverness.